 Triderm Side Effects

-Note: This page contains side effects data for the generic drug triamcinolone topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Triderm.
+Note: This document contains side effect information about triamcinolone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Triderm.

 For the Consumer

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray

 Along with its needed effects, triamcinolone topical (the active ingredient contained in Triderm) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.